Imperium (Kracht novel): Accolades

 The novel was awarded the Wilhelm Raabe Literature Prize of 30,000 euros from the City of Braunschweig.
 The jury described the book as "a grotesque genre painting of the early 20th century."
 In Switzerland it was awarded one of four Literature Prizes of the Canton of Bern.
-It has recently won the 2016 Helen and Kurt Wolff Translator's Prize, and been longlisted for the 2017 International Dublin Literary Award.
+It has won the 2016 Helen and Kurt Wolff Translator's Prize, and was longlisted for the 2017 International Dublin Literary Award.

 Adaptations

 A stage adaptation written and directed by Jan Bosse premiered on 26 April 2015 at the Thalia in der Gaußstraße in Hamburg.
 Another play based on the novel premiered on 25 February 2016 at the Vienna Schauspielhaus.
 It was written by Jan-Christoph Gockel and Tobias Schuster and directed by Gockel.
 According to The Hollywood Reporter, a German film adaptation was in pre-production in January 2015.
-The film is to be directed by Jan-Ole Gerster and star Tom Schilling as Engelhardt.
+The film were to be directed by Jan-Ole Gerster and star Tom Schilling as Engelhardt.